-Resource bundle is a general term, but when used in regards to localization, typically means a set of resource files sharing a common base name and having an additional language-specific component in its name to identify specific locales.
+Resource bundle is a general term, but when used in regards to software localization, typically means a set of resource files sharing a common base name and having an additional language-specific component in its name to identify specific locales.

 - In example 1 above, messages_en.properties and messages_de.properties will be joined together into a Resource Bundle.

 The final thing you’ll need to do before the actual translation process revolves around your strings.
 Try to:

 - Avoid hard-coded strings.
 All user-visible strings must be externalized appropriately.
 Avoiding hard coded strings will make your life easier, and when unsure, perform pseudo localization to root out hard coded strings.
 Pseudo-localization is often performed in a separate localization testing branch, allowing you to replace your strings using a regular expression.
 Then, when you run your software, any hard-coded string will be clearly visible.